microsoft/hands-on-lab-azure-functions/docs/workshop.md

 Before starting this lab, be sure to set your Azure environment :

-- An Azure Subscription with the **Owner** role to create and manage the labs' resources entirely and deploy the infrastructure as code.
-If not possible the **Contributor** role will be enough to deploy the resources but without the ability to create a Managed Identity.
+- An Azure Subscription with the **Owner** role to create and manage the labs' resources entirely and deploy the infrastructure as code and managed identities.
-- A dedicated resource group for this lab to ease the cleanup at the end.
-- Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`, `Microsoft.ApiManagement`, `Microsoft.Web`, `Microsoft.LoadTestService`.
+- The ability to register the Azure providers on your Azure Subscription if not done yet (you will also have the command lines to run in the Azure Login section later in this lab): `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`, `Microsoft.ApiManagement`, `Microsoft.Web`, `Microsoft.LoadTestService`, `Microsoft.KeyVault`, `Microsoft.EventGrid`.
+- You will also need a GitHub Account (Free, Team or Enterprise)

 To retrieve the lab content :

-- A Github account (Free, Team or Enterprise)
 - Create a [fork][repo-fork] of the repository from the **main** branch to help you keep track of your changes

 3 development options are available: